Scott: Defeat your seven evil exes if we're going to continue to date?

 - Green-Eyed Monster: The Yeti in the fight with the Twins is in part a manifestation of Scott's jealousy once he sees Ramona with Gideon at the show, more apparent when both it and his eye glows brightly green in Scott and the Yeti's split-screen close-up.

-- Groin Attack: Ramona does this to Gideon during the final confrontation, as she has him duped into thinking she's under his mind control, when she had secretly removed her neck chip earlier.Ramona: Let's both be girls.
+- Groin Attack: Ramona knees Gideon in the groin during their final confrontation, as she has him duped into thinking she's under his mind control, when she had secretly removed her neck chip earlier.Ramona: Let's both be girls.

 - Guile Hero: Scott uses his wits to defeat both Lucas Lee and Todd.
 Notably more so than in the comic where Todd's defeat is a blatant (and lampshaded) Deus ex Machina.

-- Played with: Ramona stores her Hyperspace Mallet in a Bag of Holding.
+- Played with: Ramona stores her mallet in a Bag of Holding.

 - Parodied: Ramona gives Scott a paper slip with her number within a second of his asking; Gideon pulls a pen and contract for Sex Bob-Omb out of nowhere; while off-screen for two whole seconds, Ramona apparently walks out of the club, creates a laminated list of her exes per Scott's request, and returns to hand it to him.